• Twitter

 Instructions

-• Preheat oven to 350°F /180°C. Pat dry wtih paper towels.
+• Preheat oven to 350°F /180°C. Pat dry with paper towels.
 Cut off extra fan and excess skin.
 Season the chicken pieces with salt and pepper.
-In a heavy Dutch oven, brown in batches in hot oil over high heat, set aside.
+In a heavy Dutch oven, brown in batches in hot oil over high heat.
 It’s important to get the chicken nice and browned, as shown.
 Don’t rush this step; properly browned chicken is a key to the final outcome.
+Once browned, set chicken aside on a plate.

 Brown the chicken